-Opt-outs will need to be filed at the Registry of the Court using their electronic filing system.
+Opt-outs need to be filed at the Registry of the Court using their electronic filing system.
 This can be undertaken by your European Professional Representative.
-They will only take effect from the day on which they are recorded, which will presumably be a few days after the request is filed.
+They will only take effect from the day on which they are recorded, which is typically a few days after the request is filed.
 They need to be filed by the entitled proprietors or, in the case of multiple proprietors, jointly by all entitled proprietors or their legal representative.
-In practice, the electronic opt-out form is expected to include a tick-box declaration that the person applying to opt out has the authority of all entitled proprietors.
+In practice, the electronic opt-out form includes a tick-box declaration that the person applying to opt out has the authority of all entitled proprietors.
 If there is an error in the opt-out, even if it is an "obvious mistake", then it is not effective.

 There is a rebuttable presumption that the entitled proprietor is the person recorded in the European Patents Register as Proprietor.
-It will be possible to file an opt-out on a pending application before grant.
+It is possible to file an opt-out on a pending application before grant so long as the application has been published.
 If an opted-out application is subsequently granted and validated with unitary effect, then the opt-out will cease to have any effect.

-After the new regime has come into effect, it would seem sensible for Applicants to decide on opt-outs and validation strategy at the "intention to grant" (Rule 71(3) EPC) stage of proceedings when grant is expected but has not yet taken place.
-Unitary Patent Court actions are only possible in respect of granted patents rather than pending applications, so there would seem to be little advantage in filing an opt-out sooner, although there would be nothing to stop an Applicant filing an opt-out at the start of prosecution, although this would only be advisable if the Applicant was certain of their decision.
+It is recommended that Applicants decide on opt-outs and validation strategy at the "intention to grant" (Rule 71(3) EPC) stage of proceedings when grant is expected but has not yet taken place.
+Unitary Patent Court actions are only possible in respect of granted patents rather than pending applications, so there would seem to be little advantage in filing an opt-out sooner, although there would be nothing to stop an Applicant filing an opt-out as soon as their Application is published.
+Details of opt-outs filed at the Court Registry are appended to the public European Patents Register.

-The EPO has stated that it expects details of opt-outs filed at the Court Registry to be notified to them so that the information may be appended to the public European Patents Register which it maintains.
-It seems unlikely that information as to whether or not a patent has been opted out will be open to the public before the Unitary Patent regime enters into force, which means that during the sunrise period for filing opt-outs, it is unlikely that you will be able to find out if third parties have had their patents opted out.
 Because an opt-out will only take effect from the day on which it is recorded by the Court Registry, rather than on the day it is filed, if an opt-out is filed with the Registry on the same day as a court action is filed with the UPC, there is a risk that the court action will "win" the "race to file" and that the opt-out request will be refused in accordance with the rules which state that a patent cannot be opted out of the UPC if an action at the UPC has started.
-It is, therefore, recommended that, if possible, an opt-out is filed before a UPC court action can be started.
-For existing patents this means during the sunrise period, and, once the new regime is up and running, this means before grant (in practice the last convenient time for this is probably when a response is filed to the notice of allowance under Rule 71(3) EPC).
+It is, therefore, recommended that, if possible, an opt-out is filed before a UPC court action can be started, this means before grant (in practice the last convenient time for this is probably when a response is filed to the notice of allowance under Rule 71(3) EPC).
+In practice, opt-out filed to date appear to be recorded by the Court Registry automatically with little or no delay.